Chronic Kidney Disease (CKD)

 People with a family history of end-stage kidney disease or hereditary kidney disease

 What are the symptoms of CKD?

-Most people with CKD have no symptoms because the body is able to cope with even a large reduction in kidney function.
+Most people with Chronic Kidney Disease have no symptoms because the body is able to cope with even a large reduction in kidney function.
 If the kidneys continue to lose function and there is progression towards kidney failure this will usually be tracked by blood tests and monitoring.
 The symptoms are often quite nonspecific and can be caused by many less serious conditions.
 They include:

 How is CKD treated?

-There is no cure for chronic kidney disease, although treatments can slow or halt the progression of the disease and can prevent other serious conditions developing.
+There is no cure for chronic kidney disease, although treatments, like those offered at New Victoria Hospital, can slow or halt the progression of the disease and can prevent other serious conditions developing.
 People with CKD are known to have an increased risk of a heart attack because of changes that occur to the circulation.
 The main way to reduce the chances of CKD developing is to ensure any existing conditions, such as diabetes and high blood pressure, are carefully managed.
 Some lifestyle changes can also reduce the risk of CKD developing such as having a healthy diet, avoiding drinking excessive amounts of alcohol, exercising regularly and avoiding medicines that can damage the kidney.

 When should I see a specialist?

-Most cases of CKD can be managed by a patient’s own GP but kidney specialists become involved when the disease is more advanced, other abnormal features are present or simply when advice is needed to help the GP manage the condition in the longer term.
+Most cases of CKD can be managed by a patient’s own GP but kidney specialists, such as those at New Victoria Hospital, become involved when the disease is more advanced, other abnormal features are present or simply when advice is needed to help the GP manage the condition in the longer term.
 Kidney specialists aim to sustain useful kidney function for as long as possible.

 Recommendations for when to refer to a kidney specialist can be found here: